LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/DFIR_Recover_SourceCode/DFIR_Recover_SourceCode.md

 - **PyInstaller** (Windows): Used to compile Python scripts into standalone Windows executable files.
 - **Volatility3** (Ubuntu): A powerful framework for memory forensics, used here to analyze memory dumps and extract malware-related data.
-- **uncompyle6** (Ubuntu/Windows): A decompilation tool that converts Python bytecode (.pyc files) back into readable source code.
+- **uncompyle6** (Ubuntu/Windows): A de-compilation tool that converts Python bytecode (.pyc files) back into readable source code.

-We use a Windows 11 machine to generate the malware EXE, a Windows 10 virtual machine to execute and capture memory dumps, and an Ubuntu system to perform analysis and reverse engineering.
+We use a Windows-11 machine to generate the malware EXE, a Windows-10 virtual machine to execute and capture memory dumps, and an Ubuntu-22.04 machine to perform analysis and reverse engineering.

 With this foundation in place, we’ll now walk through each step of the process—from compiling the malware to recovering its source code from memory.